AnshulH/Resource_Allocator_Assignment/README.md

 # Resource_Allocator_Assignment
 A minimal resource allocation program.
 The following program for each geolocation and the resources available in the particular geolocation based on the input number of units and hours generates a json containing the optimal combination of machines that serves the user requirements along with the cost.

+Current Geolocations present (NY, IND and CHN)

+More Geolocations can be added in the Activity and Region Constants file present in constants directory.

 ## Usage
 The following command to run the program